MarkHenry0/MarkHenry0/README.md

-- 👋 Hi, I’m @MarkHenry0
+- 👋 Hi, I’m Mark Jaida
-- 👀 I’m interested in ...
+- 👀 I’m interested in Artificial Intelligence, Fullstack Development, Video Editing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Tensorflow
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI Projects
-- 📫 How to reach me ...
+- 📫 Reach me via telepathy

 <!---
 MarkHenry0/MarkHenry0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.